-Under POCA, the Commissioner of the AFP or the CDPP can apply to a court for a pecuniary penalty order.
+Under section 116 of POCA, the Commissioner of the Australian Federal Police or the Commonwealth Director of Public Prosecutions can apply to a court for a pecuniary penalty order.
 This is an order that requires a person to pay an amount of money to the Commonwealth.
-The basis for a pecuniary penalty order is that a person has been convicted of an indictable offence, or has committed a serious offence (see question 24).
+The basis for a pecuniary penalty order is that a person has been convicted of an indictable offence, or has committed a serious offence.

-The court must quantify a pecuniary penalty order in accordance with Part 2-4, Division 2.
+The court must quantify a pecuniary penalty order under Part 2-4, Division 2.
 Broadly, this involves a value determination of the benefits derived from the commission of the offence.
-In assessing the value of those benefits, the court should pay close attention to the evidence before concerning itself with certain specified matters, but must not subtract expenses or outgoings incurred in relation to the illegal activity (section 126).
+In assessing the value of those benefits, the court must analyse the evidence before it concerning certain specified matters but must not subtract expenses or outgoings incurred concerning the illegal activity (section 126).

 These (or analogous) provisions have been applied to achieve different results in different contexts.
-For example, in a number of cases concerning illicit drugs, the gross proceeds of the offence have been regarded as the value of the offender's benefit, with no account taken of the acquisition costs of the illegal drugs.
+For example, in several cases concerning illicit drugs, the gross proceeds of the offence have been regarded as the value of the offender's benefit, with no account taken of the acquisition costs of the illegal drugs.
 However, in a 2015 insider trading case, it was held that determining the value of the benefit derived from the unlawful sale of shares purchased lawfully must involve bringing into account the cost price of the shares against the gross proceeds of their sale (see Director of Public Prosecutions (Cth) v Gay [2015] TASSC 15).

-A pecuniary penalty order may be sought and made even if another confiscation order has been made in relation to the offence.
+A pecuniary penalty order may be sought and made even if another confiscation order has been made concerning the offence.
 However, the amount of the pecuniary penalty must be reduced by an amount equal to the value of any forfeited property (section 130).